President’s Message

 President & Chief Mission Officer

 With great pride I welcome you to the website of the Central Brain Tumor Registry of the United States (CBTRUS).
-CBTRUS was established in 1992, making 2022 thirty years of providing population-based descriptive statistical data on all primary brain and other central nervous system (CNS) tumors.
+CBTRUS was established in 1992, making 2023 thirty-one years of providing population-based descriptive statistical data on all primary brain and other central nervous system (CNS) tumors.
 Our database contains the largest collection of incidence data in the United States for all primary brain and other CNS tumors.
 After almost three decades of effort, we at CBTRUS have learned a lot.
 With our research teams led by Co-Scientific Principal Investigators Jill Barnholtz-Sloan, PhD, Associate Director for Informatics and Data Science at the Centers for Biomedical Informatics & Information Technology at the National Cancer Institute (NCI) and intramural NCI researcher in the Division of Cancer Epidemiology and Genetics, Trans-Divisional Research Program, and Quinn Ostrom, PhD, MPH from Duke Cancer Institute, Duke University Medical Center, we are prepared to engage in the changes and opportunities ahead.

 The CBTRUS website hosts the CBTRUS Statistical Report published online by Oxford University Press as a Supplement to the premier journal, Neuro-Oncology, of the Society for Neuro-Oncology and is accessed online through a “Free to View” link under Reports and Publications.
 The CBTRUS Reports are easily referenced through a listing in PubMed.
 And referenced it is!
 The CBTRUS Report was at the top of the list of the most cited of the Neuro-Oncology publications and has contributed to the journal’s impact factor.
-We celebrate our 11th year of publishing in Neuro-Oncology in 2022.
+We celebrate our 12th year of publishing in Neuro-Oncology in 2023.

 Our peer reviewed publications continue to contribute to the descriptive epidemiology of primary brain tumors.
 Our experience with reporting brain and CNS tumors continues to provide a template for other countries to establish their own national brain tumor registries.